DVidal1205/obsidian-vault/School/Spring 2024/REL3930/Module 2 - Buddhism/Review Questions.md

 - For the first three, you will be required to know the main story  of desire in them.
 For instance, a question in the exam could  be: “What form of Buddhism attempts to ritually harness  desire in meditative practice”?
 Another could be what does  the Buddha say to Suddina after he has sex with his wife?
 - You need to know differences in sexual ethics for monastics and laity in Buddhism across the three main schools of  Buddhism
 ### Responses to Sexual Violence in Buddhism
-- Buckner opens by identifying two forms of
-violence at play in the Buddhist sexual abuse
-cases.
-What are these?
 - What is “cultural hegemony” mean?
-How is it
+How is it relevant here?
-relevant here?
-- How does Buckner locate themselves and what
-interpretive framework(s) does Buckner identify
-and use in their article?
-- How is the feminist Sara Ahmed important?
-- What Buddhist concepts does Buckner identify
-as problematic in terms of response to sexual
-violence
-- Why are these ”teachings” problematic as
+- Why are these ”teachings” problematic as  responses ?
-responses ?
-- What did you think of Buckner’s argument?
 - What is a survivor-centered approach ?
 - Gleig and Langenberg identify two mishaps in  the original research project.
 What are they?
 - What is a third obstacle they encountered?